This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

-Follow up with your primary healthcare provider (PHP), surgeon, or endocrinologist as directed:
+Follow up with your healthcare provider, surgeon, or endocrinologist as directed:

 Write down your questions so you remember to ask them during your visits.